 If you need to work with MCommunity Directory data in ways that are not outlined here, please contact the ITS Service Center for assistance.
 Other data access options may be available to meet your university business needs.

-Note Research projects using directory data (even public directory data) could be considered "human subject" research.
-Such research requires approval from U-M's Institutional Review Board.
+Note: Research projects using directory data (even public directory data) could be considered "human subject" research.
+Such research requires approval from U-M's Institutional Review Boards.
 Students should consult with their faculty advisor.

 Unauthenticated Access: If you require access to data in MCommunity that is publicly available, you do not need to authenticate if you are not writing to the directory.
 You can use anonymous access.